Did you know that about one third of your life will be spent asleep?

 - Composition: Different mattress brands come with different types of material.
 Some are made with memory foam, which is polyurethane and conforms to the body but also retains heat and can give off volatile organic compounds.
 Some mattresses are made with coils, which mean they are less expensive but offer different levels of support.

-different prices and can range from a few hundred dollars to several thousand.
-Higher end mattresses tend to support and protect the spine and other pressure points in the body. come in
+- Price: Mattresses come in different prices and can range from a few hundred dollars to several thousand.
+Higher end mattresses tend to support and protect the spine and other pressure points in the body.